Community Needs Assessment

-United Way of Greater Attleboro/Taunton, Inc. (UWGAT) periodically conducts ongoing community needs assessments every few years as a means to stay relevant and current in assessing and meeting the immediate and current needs of our local community.
-Thus fulfilling our mission of “uniting the power of communities to advance the common good.”
-The information collected and analyzed is used by our volunteer community allocation panels, community impact community, and our board of directors to make funding allocation and program investment decisions in an effort to help improve the quality of life for our local residents, guests, and visitors.
+United Way of Greater Attleboro/Taunton, Inc. (UWGAT) periodically conducts ongoing community needs assessments as a means to stay relevant and current in assessing and meeting the immediate and current needs of our local community.
+The information collected and analyzed is used by our volunteer community allocation panels, community impact community, and our board of directors to make allocation and program investment decisions in an effort to help improve the quality of life for our local residents, guests, and visitors.
+Our most recent needs assessment was conducted in 2014.

 Read the Executive Summary for the LOCAL Community Needs Assessment. (completed May 2014)